Jamolo5/CITS5503Project2016/README.md

 ## NOTES:

-- For enrollment, duplicate names are not allowed.
+- For enrolment, duplicate names are not allowed.
 The project will verbally warn the user that the name entered already exists if attempted.
 - The project requires internet connectivity to function.
 - Since the speech client uses the internet to talk to the user, the speed of the internet connection will affect how responsive the project is.
 - While the program is talking to the user, no other actions can be taken.
 This includes the recording of the user&#39;s voice, so the user must wait for the program to finish before responding with their passphrase.